davejachimiak/fuci-team_city/README.md

 include your TeamCity username and password. **Therefore, you should include ./.fuci-team_city.rb in .gitignore.**

-You must configure the following variables in .fuci-team_city.rb:
+You must configure the following in .fuci-team_city.rb:

 1. TeamCity host site
 2. project name